php-fig/fig-standards/proposed/http-handlers/request-handlers.md

 A middleware component MAY create and return a response without delegating to a request handler, if sufficient conditions are met.

+When delegating from one middleware to the next in a sequence, a dispatching system should use an intermediary request handler as a way to link middleware together.
+The final or innermost middleware will act as a gateway to application code and generate a response from its results; alternately, the middleware may delegate this responsibility to a dedicated request handler.

 Middleware using this standard MUST implement the following interface:

 - `Psr\Http\Server\MiddlewareInterface`